CrossTheBlueSky/ebb-journaling-v2/README.md

 ## License

+## License

-This project is licensed under the GNU General Public License (GPL).
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer